-- 3.6.2 The core Defra National Park grant for 2024/25 has yet to be confirmed, however we have been told to expect another flat-cash settlement at £3,251,501 and this will be followed up with a formal settlement letter and agreement during March.
-With inflation currently at around 4%, this will equate to a real-terms cut of around £130,000 to our deliverables this year and the grant has halved in real-terms since austerity began in 2010. - 3.6.3 Core planning fees have dropped slightly over recent years, and the income budget was due to therefore be reduced down to £300,000 however in December 2023 the government added a 25% inflationary increase to the fees bringing the income expected up to £375,000 for 2024/25.
-It should be noted that this still does not cover the full costs of the planning service. - 3.6.4 In 2024/25 the Authority will continue to provide a significant number of professional services for other organisations covering areas such as Rangers, Communications and Archaeology.
-It will also receive other financial contributions towards staffing roles for areas such as HLS, New Forest Tour, the England Coast Path, seasonal rangers and coordinating volunteers. - 3.6.5 General income generation, largely from the Bransgore affordable homes, guided walks & talks and some event sponsorship, is expected to be around £40,000 in 2024/25.
-Given the medium-term financial situation of the Authority, a further target of £50,000 has been added, to be achieved from across the Authority in 2024/25, to encourage more entrepreneurial thoughts/ideas within the teams. - 3.6.6 Interest on cash flow returns is expected to be around £130,000 in 2024/25, based on an average return across the year of 4.3%.
+- 3.7.2 The core Defra National Park grant for 2025/26 has yet to be confirmed, we have therefore budgeted for another flat-cash settlement at £3,251,501 and this will be followed up with a formal settlement letter and agreement during March.
+With inflation currently at around 3%, this will equate to a real-terms cut of around £100,000 to our deliverables this year and the grant has halved in real-terms since austerity began in 2010.
+We have not budgeted for the additional £250,000 capital and £250,000 revenue grant uplifts received in 2024/25 or the £94,000 Access for All grant. - 3.7.3 Core planning fees have dropped slightly over recent years, and the income budget was due to therefore be reduced down to £320-330,000 however the government has announced a doubling of fees from 1 April 2025, bringing the income expected up to £600,000 for 2025/26.
+These additional funds will now cover more of the costs of running our National Park planning service (but still not all) and allow some further investment in the team. - 3.7.4 In 2025/26 the Authority will continue to provide a significant number of professional services for other organisations covering areas such as Rangers, Communications and Archaeology.
+It will also receive other financial contributions towards staffing roles for areas such as the New Forest Tour, the England Coast Path, seasonal rangers and coordinating volunteers. - 3.7.5 General income generation, largely from the Bransgore affordable homes, guided walks & talks and some event sponsorship, is expected to be around £40,000 in 2025/26. - 3.7.6 Interest on cash flow returns is expected to be around £140,000 in 2025/26, based on an average return across the year of 4%.
 The budgeted interest income is explained further in the Treasury Management Strategy which is attached as Annex 3 to this report.

-3.6.7 Proposed use of reserves in 2024/25 (totalling a net £49,000) is set out in section 4 of this report and Annex 2.
+3.7.7 Proposed use of reserves in 2025/26 (totalling a net £28,000) is set out in section 4 of this report and Annex 2.

-3.7 Expenditure Analysis
+3.8 Expenditure Analysis

-3.7.1 The following table shows the estimated expenditure for the year; with comparisons to 2023/24 (any significant variances are then explained in the text below):
+3.8.1 The following table shows the estimated expenditure for the year; with comparisons to 2024/25 (any significant variances are then explained in the text below):